Sexuality and Sexual Violence

 Further reading:

 Please note that the literature on sexual violence in the Holocaust is extensive, but not all of the scholarship is of high quality.
-I cannot post here a list of not-recommended authors, but I recommend that you get in touch about who are your core authors.
+A list of not-recommended authors cannot be posted here, although all those on the reading list are acceptable.
+Get in touch with me if you have further questions regarding core authors or the reading for this week.
 A good rule of thumb is whether they cite German sources, and for post-2010 scholarship whether they cite Regina Mühlhäuser.

 Regina Mühlhäuser's scholarship is key, and she is also one of the compilers of this bibliography: